 The call for case studies IS NOW closeD

-Notifications to submitters will be sent on April 06.
+Notifications to submitters will be sent towards the end of May 2020.

 The programme of the Patient Group Pavilion is co-chaired by: